sanchit2843/sanchit2843/README.md

 - I'm broadly interested in computer vision, with the applications at the intersection of robotics.
 - I’m looking to collaborate on research projects.
 - I’m looking for help with grad school applications and support in profile development for same.
-- I'm currently looking for research internship in computer vision/robotics vision
+- I'm currently looking for research internship in computer vision/robotics vision.

 ![Visitor Count](https://profile-counter.glitch.me/sanchit2843/count.svg)